 Neither Ramus nor his followers felt able to extend this freedom to theological questions, though their scholastic opponents accused them of having done so.
 In the end, they had to concede so many restrictions on the freedom to philosophize that hardly anything remained.

-Some of Ramus' opponents called him usuarius or usurarius.
+Some of Ramus’ opponents called him usuarius or usurarius.
 Both words derive etymologically from the Latin verb uti, to use or to receive benefit from.
-The second term, usurarius, is directly related to usura, interest; and its application to Ramus was no doubt intended as a criticism, indicating that he was strutting around in borrowed finery.
+The second term, usurarius, is directly related to usura, interest.
+Its application to Ramus was, no doubt, intended as a criticism, indicating that he was strutting around in borrowed finery, perhaps combined with an imputation of avarice.
+According to Nancelius, his fortune was modest but still substantial enough for him to defray the costs of endowing a professorship (Nancelius Petri Rami Vita: 243).
 By insisting that studies should be useful, humanists were attacking the scholastics for promoting what they regarded as a useless curriculum.
-Ramus, along with other humanists, often ridiculed the meaningless rules and facts that young students were compelled to memorize (Nancelius, p.
-212; cf. Ong 1958, p.
-321n).
-It is easy to see why such unsatisfactory practices in the universities were condemned and why a humanist like Ramus was deeply unsympathetic toward the bad Latin which scholastics regularly employed in disputations: “Incredible as it seems, it is nevertheless true and can be found in published books that at this famous university there have been teachers who stubbornly maintained and defended the view that Ego amat (‘I loves’) is as correct as Ego amo (‘I love’)” (Ramus, Scholae grammaticae, in Scholae in liberales artes, col. 15).
+Ramus, along with other humanists, often ridiculed the meaningless rules and facts that young students were compelled to memorize (Nancelius Petri Rami Vita: 212; cf. Ong 1958: 321n).
+It is easy to see why such unsatisfactory practices in the universities were condemned and why a humanist like Ramus was deeply unsympathetic toward the bad Latin which scholastics regularly employed in disputations:

 As a humanist, Ramus was also interested in including the humanities within the encyclopedia of learning.
 He himself intended to edit and comment on every speech of Cicero.
-His lectures were famous and, according to Nancelius, his spoken Latin was eloquent (Nancelius, p.
-207).
-Although he did not want rhetoric and philosophy to be confused as arts, he certainly wanted logic and rhetoric to be integral parts of the student's practice in every discipline; and he specifically wanted to make logic more useful for the humanities (see § 3.4 above).
+His lectures were famous and, according to Nancelius, his spoken Latin was eloquent (Nancelius Petri Rami Vita: 207).
+Although he did not want rhetoric and philosophy to be confused as arts, he certainly wanted logic and rhetoric to be integral parts of the student’s practice in every discipline; and he specifically wanted to make logic more useful for the humanities (see §3.4 above).

 It was not, in any case, his originality that brought him to a position of eminence among his contemporaries.
 The reason for his enormous impact, within both the university and the wider society, was his capacity to perceive new needs and to respond to new demands.
 His program of educational reform was, for instance, well suited to the Reformation but even more so to the demands of the early modern states, which needed better educated officials and manufacturers, craftsmen and businessmen.
 Because Ramist logic made possible a more concise presentation of different questions, it proved more advantageous than scholasticism to Protestant theologians, who began to set out their doctrines in the form of loci or brief passages on a specific topic.
 Toward the end of the sixteenth century, several Protestant professors tried to combine the ideas of Ramus with those of the Lutheran educational reformer Philipp Melanchthon (1497–1560).

 Ramus appealed to statesmen and to humanists on account of his endeavors to promote the humanities, especially the study of ancient culture and languages.
 His anti-scholastic and anti-Aristotelian outbursts attracted other groups who, sometimes erroneously, regarded him as an ally.
-The emphasis which he and other humanists laid on the usefulness of studies was to transform learned culture and eventually to give rise to problems which he could not have foreseen.
+The emphasis which he and other humanists laid on the usefulness of studies was a means to transform learned culture and adjust it to the new demands of modern states.

 - Aristotelicae Animadversiones — Dialecticae institutiones, Paris, 1543; reprinted with an introduction by W. Risse, Stuttgart-Bad Cannstatt: Frommann-Holzboog, 1964.

-- Peter Ramus's Attack on Cicero: Text and Translation of Ramus's Brutinae Quaestiones, ed. with an introduction by James J. Murphy and translation by Carole Newlands, Davis, CA: Hermagoras Press, 1992.
+- Peter Ramus’s Attack on Cicero: Text and Translation of Ramus’s Brutinae Quaestiones, edited with an introduction by James J. Murphy and translation by Carole Newlands, Davis, CA: Hermagoras Press, 1992.

 - Commentariorum de religione Christiana libri quatuor, Frankfurt am Main, 1577; reprinted Frankfurt a.
 M.: Minerva, 1969.